Brady's Legislative Blueprint for a Safer America

 Disproportionate Impact of Gun Violence in Communities of Color

 These impacted communities also bear numerous societal costs: depressed property values, lower rates of home ownership, fewer new retail and service businesses, diminished educational and economic opportunities, and lack of access to health care, healthy food, and social opportunities.
-All of these effects then become root causes themselves, creating never-ending cycles of gun violence perpetuated by “solutions” that often rely on over- policing and over-incarceration.
+All of these effects then become root causes themselves, creating generational cycles of gun violence perpetuated by “solutions” that often rely on over- policing and over-incarceration.
 In order to address community violence, we must break these cycles.
 Addressing community violence requires a two- pronged approach — the “demand side” and the “supply side.”

 Community violence intervention and interruption programs approach violence reduction from a public health perspective, working to reduce violence — specifically gun violence — through measurable tactics.
 Communities have seen dramatic decreases in violence after funding community violence prevention and intervention programs, including hospital-based intervention programs.